gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 The association state machine can only reach ENCRYPTED state from PROTECT PENDING state (see {{protect-pending-state}}).
-When entering into ENCRYPTED state the T-valid timer is running and the protection engine has completed the KEY handshake so that encrypted data can be sent to the peer.
+When entering into ENCRYPTED state the T-valid timer is running and the protection engine has completed the key establishment handshake so that encrypted data can be sent to the peer.

 From this time on, only ENCRYPT chunks can be sent to the remote peer